ashuragi007-jpg/Collaborative-Story-Builder/docs/api.md

 - requires username (IGN) and user must accept Terms of Service.
 - Generate unique  ID

-- Generates a unique ID and hashes the submitted password.
-Data of the users are stored in PostgreSQL database.

 ### GET /users
 - Returns all stored user